Letting Unfurnished Property - Tax Overview

 If a married couple or a civil partnership "Jointly"

-It will be necessary to change the ownership to "Tenants in Common"
+For an ITA 2007, Section 837 election, it will be necessary to change the ownership to "Tenants in Common"

 , signed by the parties and recorded at the Land Registry.
 HMRC are then informed of this change using Form 17